 The calm and smooth drama „Sayonara“ is even by today's perspective hardly a classic, but its deeply honest and ambitious tone that handles the taboo subject of an inter-racial love relationship and racism still gives it a spark of intrigue.
 Precisely because of such a serious theme, the movie was very well received by the critics: Marlon Brando and Red Buttons became – until „Lost in Translation“ – the only American actors that were nominated for an Oscar for a film that is entirely set on the territory of Japan, while Buttons and actress Miyoshi Umeki even went on to win the award for best supporting actor and actress. „Sayonara“ leads its story in a refreshingly measured way, whereas all the character developments were handled in a convincing manner, except for the too easy way Hana-Ogi falls in love with Lloyd, which comes more all out of blue than something that seems natural.
 Joshua Logan's direction is very good, yet today the film still seems dated in some aspects.
 When compared to another Brando film, „A Streetcar Named Desire“, where Kazan directed almost every scene in an explosive way, „Sayonara“ seems lukewarm at moments.
 Still, the way the story makes an analysis about one injustice is surprisingly even, the Japanese mentality is handled with adequate care, some details are marvelous (two rocks in the sea connected by a rope are declared to be in „marriage“) while Brando gives one of his most forgotten, touching speeches – when Hana-Ogi, troubled by all the problems that could happen if they get married, asks how their kids will look like, Brando's Lloyd replies with a wonderfully sincere answer that says everything: „They are going to be half Japanese and half American.
 Half Yellow and half White…They are going to be half you and half me.“

-The Greatest Show on Earth; Drama, USA, 1952; D: Cecil B. DeMille, S: Charlton Heston, Betty Hutton, Cornel Wilde, James Stewart
+The Greatest Show on Earth; drama, USA, 1952; D: Cecil B. DeMille, S: Charlton Heston, Betty Hutton, Cornel Wilde, James Stewart

 Brad is the owner of a circus show that travels from town to town.
 He is secretly in love with Holly who works as a trapeze artist, yet hires star Sebastian who is much better than her and who becomes the new main attraction.
 Besides that, Brad constantly has to repel con-artists from the circus territory.
 After Sebastian falls and breaks his arm, he loses confidence in himself so Holly directs all his attention to him.
 When some people try to rob the train that transports the circus, there is a crash and Brad gets hurt, yet clown Buttons heals him.
 Buttons gets arrested by the police who suspect him of killing his wife.

 In '06, the American film magazine "Premiere" placed "The Greatest Show on Earth" on its list of the 10 worst Oscar winners of all time while the critics site Rotten-tomatoes.com gave it an average grade of only 5.2 out of 10.
-Indeed, after winning 3 Golden Globes (best picture - drama, director, cinematography) and 2 Oscars (best picture, screenplay), this film, Cecil B. DeMille's forelast achievement, started becoming pretty disputed by critics worldwide who preferred other classics released that same year.
-Still, even though it's running time is 150 minutes, "Show" is interesting almost every minute because it abounds with wacky details of Fellini's calibre (a giraffe with a soar throat; a surprised manager drops a pipe from his mouth; a fat man with a high-pitch voice; a priest that is blessing the train...) and mostly doesn't pretend to be something more than it is.
+Indeed, after winning 3 Golden Globes (best picture - drama, director, cinematography) and 2 Oscars (best picture, screenplay), this film, Cecil B. DeMille's penultimate achievement, started becoming pretty disputed by critics worldwide who preferred other classics released that same year.
+Still, even though its running time is 150 minutes, "Show" is interesting almost every minute because it abounds with wacky details of Fellini's calibre (a giraffe with a soar throat; a surprised manager drops a pipe from his mouth; a fat man with a high-pitch voice; a priest that is blessing the train...) and mostly doesn't pretend to be something more than it is.
 In essence, "Show" is like a circus - it doesn't contain any answers or deep insights from life, but it's fun, humorous, vibrant and accessible.
 The time forgot this film, but it's still sympathetic in it's simple analysis of bitter-sweet lives of entertainers, while James Stewart has a small role as clown Buttons, a man who is constantly hiding his face behind make up.